Developmental Editing

 The manuscript evaluation is like a DIY developmental edit.
 All you get is the 10–20 page evaluation and a 60-minute follow-up call, and you then take the feedback and revise your work.

 In a developmental edit, I leave comments all over the manuscript itself, highlighting examples, pointing out problems, and leaving suggestions.
-Sometimes I’ll even shift around content as needed to improve the structure.
+Sometimes I’ll shift around content as needed to improve the structure.
 I also provide an editorial letter outlining strengths and weaknesses, and we have a 60-minute call after to go over the feedback.
 It’s more hands-on and thorough than the evaluation.

 Should I get a developmental edit?